Cookie preferences

 (iii) requesting payments related to expenses due to the opening of new stores or repairing the existing ones;

-(iv) return of unsold products, subject to three exceptions: (1) the products are of poor quality; (2) the products are new for consumers and supply of the products or an increase in the amount of products supplied was initiated by the supplier; (3) the return of the unsold products is initiated by the supplier.
+(iv) return of unsold products, subject to three exceptions: (1) the products are of poor quality; (2) the products are new for consumers and the supplier has taken the initiative to supply the products or to increase their amount.; (3) the return of the unsold products is initiated by the supplier.

 (v) providing and applying unfair sanctions;